A light of remembrance

 Kilbreth officially launched Eleanor’s light earlier this summer.
 Melissa Pegram, whose daughter Autumn, died eight days after she was born and inspired a ministry called Blessed by Autumn, is serving with Kilbreth on the Eleanor’s Light ministry team.

-The two will share their testimonies in Triad’s Youth Room 6:30 p.m. to 9:30 p.m.
+The two shared their testimonies in Triad’s Youth Room 6:30 p.m. to 9:30 p.m.
 Saturday, Oct.
-13, as Eleanor’s Light holds its first Pregnancy & Infant Loss Awareness Day.
+13, as Eleanor’s Light held its first Pregnancy & Infant Loss Awareness Day.

 Since starting the ministry, Kilbreth has learned that she and Pegram are not alone.